nmrock/SiteChecker/README.md

 If you have more than one website with a collection of load balancers that you want to monitor, add them as Site2Servers, Site3Servers, etc.

 Edit the 'sites' variable so that it includes the collections of servers created above.
 It is important that you replace 'www.site1.com', 'www.site2.com', etc. with the actual domain names of your websites.
-This will ensure that, if you have multiple virtual hosts on your web server, the script is checking the correct virtual host.
+This will ensure that, if you have multiple virtual hosts on your web server, the script checks the correct virtual host.

 Save your changes.